 The Alerts panel provides operators with a roll-up of spacecraft specific alerts, as well as communications, software, and its assigned ground station.
 Operators can filter the alerts by Severity and Category, allowing them to quickly identify the most severe issues or focus in on particular areas of the system.
 This allows operators to efficiently track their workflow and keeps the Alerts pane more sparsely populated, so they will be more likely to notice when new alerts come in.
 Operators can also drill in to see additional information on any of the alerts and launch an instance of the TT&C Investigate App to explore the issue further.

 - Active Alert Hero Number - Shows number of active alerts at a glance.

-- Filter Drop-downs - filters alert list by severity and category.
+- Filter Select menus - Filters alert list by severity and category.

-- Mode - allows operators with the necessary permissions to set the plan to run in Manual, Semi-Auto, or Automated mode.
+- Mode - Allows operators with the necessary permissions to set the plan to run in Semi-Auto or Automated mode.

-- Pass Plan - an interactive checklist of instructions an operator is expected to complete during a pass.
-This includes, but is not limited to: Checkboxes, drop down selectors and play and pause controls.
+- Pass Plan - An interactive checklist of instructions an operator is expected to complete during a pass.
+This includes, but is not limited to: Checkboxes, Select Menus and play and pause controls.

 Task Flow Example - Pass Flow

-Below is an animated walkthrough of a representative task flow using the TT&C Monitor app.
-In this flow, an operator runs through the steps in the pre-defined pass plan and adds a command at the end.
+Below is an animated walkthrough of a representative task flow using the TT&C Command App.
+In this flow, an operator runs through the steps in the pre-defined Pass Plan and adds a command at the end.

 Design Materials and Source Code